canonical/ubuntu-boards-documentation/how-to/microchip-pic64gx1000-discovery.rst

 Install Ubuntu on the Microchip PIC64GX1000 Curiosity Kit
 =========================================================

 The first stage boot loader of the PIC64GX Curiosity Kit is called `Hart Software Services <https://github.com/pic64gx/pic64gx-hart-software-services>`_ (HSS).
 Ubuntu requires version v2024.06 or later of this software.
-The HSS sources are available on `GitHub <https://github.com/pic64gx/pic64gx-hart-software-services>`_ and can be built and programmed using the linked `command line instructions <https://github.com/pic64gx/pic64gx-hart-software-services/blob/pic64gx/README.md>`_.
+The HSS sources are available on `GitHub <https://github.com/pic64gx/pic64gx-hart-software-services>`_ and can be built and programmed using the linked `instructions <https://github.com/pic64gx/pic64gx-hart-software-services/blob/pic64gx/README.md>`_.

 Supported images